axibase/atsd/rule-engine/incoming-webhooks.md

 * Message `entity` is set to the remainder of the URL path after `/webhook/` (but before the query string).
 If the remainder is empty, the `entity` **must** be specified as described in the **Entity Mapping** section above.
 * Message `severity` is undefined.
 * Message `date` is set to current server time.
-* Message tag `request_ip` is set to the remote IP address of the http client that initiated the request.
+* Message tag `request_ip` is set to the remote IP address of the HTTP client that initiated the request.

 ## Reserved Request Parameters